Reform of the regulated tariff 2024

-The regulated electricity tariff changes its methodology in order to dampen the volatility of the spot market, the real-time market.
-The calculation methodology establishes that, in addition to taking into account the daily price, monthly, quarterly and annual quoted prices will be taken into account.
-The aim of this new tariff is to protect consumers from the price instability that has been occurring since 2022, when prices soared due to the energy crisis and the Russian invasion of Ukraine.
+The regulated electricity tariff is changing its methodology in order to cushion the volatility of the spot market, the real-time market.
+The calculation methodology establishes that, in addition to taking into account the daily price, monthly, quarterly, and annual prices will also be considered.
+The objective of this new tariff is to protect consumers from the price instability that has been recorded since 2022, when prices skyrocketed due to the energy crisis and the Russian invasion of Ukraine.

-This reform was one of the commitments with the European Union to apply the "Iberian derogation", a temporary measure to combat the rise in electricity prices due to the increase in gas prices, which consists of limiting the cost of electricity generated with gas.
-Although it was to be applied at the beginning of 2023, it is only now that the new calculation method has been established and will be applied on January 1, 2024.
+This regulated electricity tariff reform was one of the commitments made to the European Union to apply the "Iberian exception," a temporary measure to combat the rise in electricity prices due to the rise in gas prices, which consists of limiting the cost of electricity generated from gas.
+Although it was supposed to be implemented in early 2023, it is only now that the new calculation method has been established, with implementation scheduled for January 1, 2024.

 It is worth remembering that 9 million households are currently covered by the regulated tariff, which accounts for 34% of domestic supplies.

-What was the regulated tariff like until now?
+What was the regulated electricity rate like until now?

-The regulated electricity tariff or Voluntary Price for Small Consumers (PVPC) was introduced in 2014 and is applied by reference marketers based on three concepts: the cost of electricity, network access tolls, system charges and the cost of marketing.
+The regulated electricity tariff, or Voluntary Price for Small Consumers (PVPC), was introduced in 2014 and is applied by the reference suppliers based on three concepts: the cost of electricity, grid access tolls, system charges, and the cost of marketing.

-The cost of energy changes The regulated electricity tariff or PVPC is fully indexed to the daily electricity market, i.e. it changes every hour of every day.
-The price of electricity varies depending on several factors, such as weather conditions, increase in demand, hydrology, etc. In addition, as it is applied to each consumption, the price of the hour in which it is made depends on when it is consumed.
+The cost of energy changes The regulated electricity tariff or PVPC is fully indexed to the daily electricity market, meaning that it changes every hour of every day.
+The price of electricity varies depending on several factors, such as weather conditions, increased demand, hydrology, etc. Furthermore, as it applies to each consumption, the price at the time of consumption depends on when you consume.

 How is the new regulated electricity tariff calculated?